beyond al nafs

 acrylic and pastel on canvas | 105 x 100 cm | available

-neglected amana
+amana

 an imagined dialogue between earth and the skies, when they reunite again.
 How would the skies think about us, hearing what we did to earth?